PoCInnovation/Workshops/software/20.Kubernetes/README.md

 Weird!
 The server application is telling us it cannot connect to the Mongo database.

 That's because, for now, the `mongo-deployment` and the `server-deployment` are isolated from one another.
-They cannot comunicate.
+They cannot communicate.

 This is where [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/) come into play.
 A service allows a Kubernetes object to expose itself to other objects.